Iridium: Occurrence

 Along with many elements having atomic weights higher than that of iron, iridium is only naturally formed by the r-process (rapid neutron capture) in neutron star mergers and possibly rare types of supernovae.

 Iridium is one of the least abundant elements in Earth's crust.

-The Willamette Meteorite, the sixth-largest meteorite found in the world, has 4.7 ppm iridium.
+The Willamette Meteorite has 4.7 ppm iridium.

 Iridium is one of the nine least abundant stable elements in Earth's crust, having an average mass fraction of 0.001 ppm in crustal rock; gold is 4 times more abundant, platinum is 10 times more abundant, silver and mercury are 80 times more abundant.
 Osmium, tellurium, ruthenium, rhodium and rhenium are about as abundant as iridium.
 In contrast to its low abundance in crustal rock, iridium is relatively common in meteorites, with concentrations of 0.5 ppm or more.
 The overall concentration of iridium on Earth is thought to be much higher than what is observed in crustal rocks, but because of the density and siderophilic ("iron-loving") character of iridium, it descended below the crust and into Earth's core when the planet was still molten.

 Iridium is found in nature as an uncombined element or in natural alloys, especially the iridium–osmium alloys osmiridium (osmium-rich) and iridosmium (iridium-rich).
 In nickel and copper deposits, the platinum group metals occur as sulfides, tellurides, antimonides, and arsenides.
 In all of these compounds, platinum can be exchanged with a small amount of iridium or osmium.
 As with all of the platinum group metals, iridium can be found naturally in alloys with raw nickel or raw copper.
 A number of iridium-dominant minerals, with iridium as the species-forming element, are known.
 They are exceedingly rare and often represent the iridium analogues of the above-given ones.
 The examples are irarsite and cuproiridsite, to mention some.
 Within Earth's crust, iridium is found at highest concentrations in three types of geologic structure: igneous deposits (crustal intrusions from below), impact craters, and deposits reworked from one of the former structures.
 The largest known primary reserves are in the Bushveld igneous complex in South Africa, (near the largest known impact structure, the Vredefort impact structure) though the large copper–nickel deposits near Norilsk in Russia, and the Sudbury Basin (also an impact crater) in Canada are also significant sources of iridium.
 Smaller reserves are found in the United States.
 Iridium is also found in secondary deposits, combined with platinum and other platinum group metals in alluvial deposits.
 The alluvial deposits used by pre-Columbian people in the Chocó Department of Colombia are still a source for platinum-group metals.
 As of 2003, world reserves have not been estimated.